 Are you are exporting or importing goods?
 If you do, you will surely know of the potential issues caused by customs clearance delays.
 To avoid these situations, many exporters and importers choose to work with customs brokerage services.
-A licensed broker can help in getting the cargo cleared at the customs house.
+A licensed broker has a partnership with a freight forwarding company and can help in getting the cargo cleared at the customs house

 The process to do so involves a considerable amount of data and paperwork.
 Documents pertaining to the port of origin, the port of destination, the details of the cargo, the tax papers and so on must be prepared and submitted at the customs house.
 There are several reasons to hire a broker.
 However, you need to know how to hire one to get the most of their services.